22

 Nicked the general idea for this from here.
 Though mine’s less fancy 😀

-The #044, #043 and #055C plane housings are just pegs and small boards or cutouts in the frame to keep everything aligned.… Read the rest
+The #044, #043 and #055C plane housings are just pegs and small boards or cutouts in the frame to keep everything aligned.
+Gravity does the rest, along with the extra friction from the felt.
+The #043 mount might need some more work but it seems okay for now.

 Tooltris